 - Onsite environmental constraints such as effects on vegetation, watercourses and wildlife

-- We would welcome the community’s thoughts and suggestions on these proposals as getting it right is paramount.
+- We welcome the community’s thoughts and suggestions on these proposals as getting it right is paramount.

 The need for the project